cloudfoundry/auction/README.md

 In order to participate in auctions, the Rep must:

-- Provide a delegate satisfying `auctiontypes.AuctionRepDelegate`
+- Provide a delegate satisfying `auctiontypes.CellRepDelegate`
-- Pass said delegate to an instance of `auctionrep.AuctionRep`
+- Pass said delegate to an instance of `auctionrep.CellRep`
-- Spin up a server, passing in the constructed `auctionrep.AuctionRep`.
+- Spin up a server, passing in the constructed `auctionrep.CellRep`.
 This will be either an http server with the `communication/http/auction_http_handlers` handlers, or the nats "server" provided by `communication/nats/auction_nats_server`.

 ## The Simulation